-I can't say that my entry into the world of weapons, healthcare, and national technology was the result of an urge to prevent or solve social and national problems, but perhaps it was.
+Perhaps my entry into the world of weapons, healthcare, and national technology was the result of an urge to prevent or solve social and national problems.
 It was at least equally due to my unfamiliarity with the system of obtaining research grants and to the fact that the University of Chicago paid faculty salaries for 9 months, and I and my family ate for 12.
-So when Enrico Fermi suggested that I accompany him to Los Alamos in the summer of 1950 as a consultant to the Laboratory, I was happy to do so, and to learn about the secret world of nuclear weapons.
-Remember, in August 1945 WWII was concluded by the explosion of two nuclear weapons against Hiroshima and Nagasaki, and in 1949 the Soviet Union tested its first nuclear weapon, and the U.S. Government and citizenry were concerned about nuclear war with the Soviet Union and about nuclear annihilation.
+I showed an early and largely unwelcome talent for providing advice to my colleagues, which led Fermi to suggest that I accompany him to Los Alamos during his summer consulting stint there in 1950.
+At the Los Alamos Scientific Laboratory, responsible during WWII from 1943-1945 for actually designing and building the nuclear weapons that destroyed Hiroshima and Nagasaki, and until 1952 the nation's only nuclear weapons laboratory, I learned the technology of nuclear weapons and their testing, and contributed to both.